ivan-markov-666/cypress-custom-framework/README.md

 > npm install
 6. To start the Cypress test runner, execute the following command in the root folder of the project:
 > npm run cypress:open
 7. If there is a new version of Cypress, you can see a message for it.
-You can update Cypress by normal behaviour.
+You can update Cypress by normal behavior.
 8. Read the readme.md file to understand how to use the framework.
 9. Enjoy and automate with pleasure!